osrs-rs/rs2-cache/.github/readme.md

 ## Contributing

-If you have suggestions for features, or want to add for example a new loader for the cache, feel free to make a pull request.
+If you have new features you would like to have implemented, feel free to open a pull request.
+Do be advised that this repository aims to follow OpenRS2, so any edits should not deviate too far from it (if at all).
 For bigger features it is advised to [open an issue](https://github.com/osrs-rs/rs2-cache/issues/new) in order to discuss it beforehand.

 ## Credits